sarker2018/Project-Management/agile.md

 * Responding to change over following a plan
 # AGILE PRINCIPLE

-* Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 * Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage.
+* Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+* Business people and developers must work together daily throughout the project

 # The Declaration of Interdependence